GoogleChrome/workbox/docs/getting-started/sw-cli.md

 For this you have a few options.

-Both `sw-cli` and `sw-build` can be used to produce a list of assets in your web app with the revision information which can be used for precaching.
+Both `sw-cli` and `sw-build` can be used to produce a list of assets in your web app with revision information which can be used for precaching.
 We have [recipes on how to do this](../recipes#main).